jiashenggu/note/coding/self_intro.md

 Hi, I'm Jiasheng Gu.
-At 01.ai, I engineered the end-to-end training pipeline for proprietary VLMs (Vision-Language Models) and LLMs (Large Language Models), including 25B-A3.5B and 247B-A22B MoE models, to build a generative AI video product from scratch.
+At 01.ai, I engineered the end-to-end training pipeline for proprietary VLMs (Vision-Language Models) and LLMs (Large Language Models), including 25B-A3.5B and 247B-A22B MoE models, to build a generative AI video editing and mixing product from scratch.

 My work covered the full training spectrum: I executed the continued pre-training on a 20-billion-token dataset using Megatron-LM, and then implemented a two-stage fine-tuning process involving SFT (Supervised Fine-Tuning) and DPO (Direct Preference Optimization).
 This enhanced the models' video understanding capabilities and enabled intelligent clipping, which were critical for the product.